We don’t support this browser anymore.

 But Primark's not the only show in town.
 ABF is home to an eclectic mix of food and commodity businesses.
 This diversification helps to spread risk and ensures that the company isn't overly reliant on any one particular product or division.
 But bear in mind, sugar and other commodity prices are cyclical and will fluctuate over time.

-Including lease liabilities, the group's net debt pile was £2.3bn at the last count.
-But compared to underlying cash profits (EBITDA) of £2.4bn, debt remains well below the group's target.
-That means there's room to feed excess cash back to shareholders in the form of a special dividend and share buybacks.
+Including lease liabilities, the group's net debt pile was £2.2bn.
+Compared to its cash profits (EBITDA) of £2.9bn, debt remains well below the group's target.
+That means there's room to feed excess cash back to shareholders in the form of a special dividend and a new share buyback programme.
 As always though, shareholder returns are never guaranteed.

 ABF offers a dynamic business model and growth opportunities at Primark, especially in the US.
-As inflation eases and commodity costs normalise, we think there's plenty of room for Primark to restore margins.
-And with the current valuation some way below the long-term average, now could mark an attractive entry point for potential long-term investors.
-Please remember, nothing is guaranteed.
+The current valuation is some way below the long-term average, which could mark an attractive entry point for potential long-term investors willing to accept ups and down along the way.

 This article is original Hargreaves Lansdown content, published by Hargreaves Lansdown.
 It was correct as at the date of publication, and our views may have changed since then.
 Unless otherwise stated estimates, including prospective yields, are a consensus of analyst forecasts provided by Refinitiv.
 These estimates are not a reliable indicator of future performance.
 Yields are variable and not guaranteed.
 Investments rise and fall in value so investors could make a loss.